mreidsma/RWD_Article/rwd.markdown

 Our first step was to implement RWD techniques on a smaller sub-website within the library to see what challenges would pop up working within the University's framework.
 In the spring of 2011 I started work redesigning the website for our new library usng responsive principles.
 [Figure] In some ways, this site was the antithesis of a library website.
 At only 7 pages, it was small, and it lacked many of the features we expect from typical library sites: namely, search boxes and long lists of resources.
 Nevertheless, I knew that many of the issues we would face in adapting a CMS site to RWD would be universal.

 Our existing template used tables to structure much of the site's layout, and so I modified the template to finally move to an all-CSS layout using divs.
 Our webteam then loaded the library-specific CSS file after the campus-wide styles so that my styles would overwrite the existing, fixed-layout styles.
 For the most part this worked, although I later ran into a few issues where the base stylesheet continued to interfere with my new styles.

+### Fluid Grids

+Perhaps the most obvious and useful aspect of RWD is moving chunks of content around to make attractive and readable layouts for different screen sizes.
+While larger screens encourage designers to flex

 ### Progressive Enhancement and "Mobile First"